DataDog/hiring-engineers/answers.md

 ### Getting Started

-If you haven't already, install the relevant Datadog agent for your specific OS.
-If you're using Docker or Kubernetes you can simply install and configure the Datadog Agent for that container service rather than the agent specifc to your containers' OS kernel (see [README.md](https://github.com/DataDog/hiring-engineers/tree/solutions-engineer) for full instructions).
+If you haven't already, install the relevant Datadog agent for your specific OS (see [README.md](https://github.com/DataDog/hiring-engineers/tree/solutions-engineer)).
+If you're using Docker or Kubernetes you can simply install and configure the Datadog Agent for that container service rather than the agent specifc to your containers' OS kernel.

 ## Section 1 - Collecting Metrics

 ### What are Tags?

 As you'll soon see, the Datadog platform can provide a ton of information on your various systems.
-In order to make sense of all that data and turn it into actionable information, you'll want to build a good cadence of tagging.
+In order to make sense of all that data and turn it into actionable information, you'll want to have a good cadence of tagging.

 Datadog tags let you assign properties to data so it can be filtered, grouped, and organized in relation to it's relevant components.
 For example, on one of your dashboards you might simply see that one of your host machine's physical storage is running low.
 Alternatively, with more tagging, you could see that in the AWS us-west-2 region in one of your Windows Server 2012 EC2 instances, the volume under serial number FAND-B0A8 is nearly full.